Cofidis (cycling team): History

 Cyrille Guimard started the team in 1996 with backing from François Migraine, the chief executive of Cofidis.
 An early acquisition was Lance Armstrong, formerly of Motorola Cycling Team.
 Armstrong was dropped because of his cancer and another American, Bobby Julich, became leader for stage races.
 Julich's place in the top three of the 1998 Tour de France brought the team to the spotlight, and Frank Vandenbroucke brought further results in classics.
 That year, Cofidis won the team classification in the Tour.

 Years of drought followed as Julich and Vandenbroucke left the team.
 Vandenbroucke's Belgian compatriots, Nico Mattan, Chris Peers, Peter Farazijn, and Jo Planckaert, stayed on but were criticised for inconsistent performances.
 Cofidis, on the demand of Migraine, began paying riders by results, judged by the points they won in a season-long competition run by the Union Cycliste Internationale.
 Belgian riders criticised the policy, saying it would lead riders to ride conservatively to be sure of good placings at the finish.
 They debated the issue publicly with the manager, Alain Bondue, and left.

 David Millar raised the team's profile by winning the prologue of the 2000 Tour de France, taking leadership of the team.
 Millar criticized the points system and the team relented.

 In 2004 Cofidis had three world champions – Igor Astarloa on the road, David Millar in the individual time trial and Laurent Gané on the track.
 However, a doping scandal involving Millar and other riders led them to stop racing until it was resolved.
 Astarloa left the team.
 The investigation decided that doping was by individual riders and that the team was not involved.
-However, David Millar has since suggested otherwise, in a strongly worded interview with the BBC.
+David Millar has since suggested otherwise, in a strongly worded interview with the BBC.
 In May 2004 the team announced that Bondue and team doctor Jean-Jacques Menuet had both resigned.
 The team then returned to competition for the 2004 Tour de France, in which Stuart O'Grady and David Moncoutié won stages, Moncoutié's on Bastille Day.